connectomicslab/connectomemapper3/docs/datalad.rst

         -v "$(pwd)"/derivatives:/output_dir \
         -u "$(id -u)":"$(id -g)" \
         sebastientourbier/connectomemapper-bidsapp:<VERSION_TAG> {cmd}"

+where:
+* `--call-fmt` specifies a custom docker run command where the current directory is assumed to be the BIDS root directory and retrieve with `"$(pwd)"` and the output directory is inside the `derivatives/` folder.

+.. important:: The name of the container-name registered to Datalad cannot have `.`
+    as character so that a `<VERSION_TAG>` of `v3.X.Y` would need to be rewritten as `v3-X-Y`

 Save the state of the dataset prior to analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~